iandoZ/Yape/README.md

 Through the QR  - http://opensea.io/collection/yape -
 the NFT users are routed and guaranteed on the authenticity of a collection.

-Yape is at the same time a collection.
-30 Yape QR ideally forge the crown of their only King.

 More info: https://github.com/yapeyat/Yape/blob/main/README.md